zchking/docs/pages/katalon-studio/tutorials/create_first_api_test_katalon_studio.md

 (1) The Web service request item created with the specified name

-(2) The request’s method.
+(2) The request's method.
 If the request type is RESTful, one of following methods can be selected: GET, PUT, POST, DELETE.
 The request type depends on the Web service provider.

-(3) The request’s URL.
+(3) The request's URL.
 It can be updated any time after the request is created.

 (4) The Authorization setting, which is used to connect to web server.
 Basic, OAuth 1.0 are the two most common types of authorization method.

 a.
 Basic method

 *   Specify the valid username and password
-*   Click “Update to HTTP Header” to apply the authorization configuration.
+*   Click "Update to HTTP Header" to apply the authorization configuration.

 b.
 OAuth 1.0 method

 *   Specify all configuration in the form
-*   Click “Update to HTTP Header” to apply the authorization configuration.
+*   Click "Update to HTTP Header" to apply the authorization configuration.

 (5) HTTP Header configuration.